We deliver training live-on-line, on site, and on demand.

 - 3 sessions per week

-- 8 weeks with 2 break weeks (also called ‘dark weeks’)
+- 10 weeks includes 2 break weeks (also called ‘dark weeks’)

 - Orientation is held for 90 minutes before first live class.

 - Class meeting times are listed on the public calendar.

 Today students know what they want and what their budget will permit.
 We are enabling everyone with Dial-a-Price.
 You only pay for the training and services you need.
 In this course you can choose the following options:

 - Exam readiness review 1 on 1 with instructor

 - 1-30 hours of live fire exercises with Qualified Incident Commander

 Upcoming Classes - Click to schedule a preview